 Worrying about SQL injection attack – Contact Imagine IT now

-SQL injection attacks continue to be a significant threat to web applications and databases, as they can lead to the theft of sensitive data, manipulation of database content, and even complete system compromise.
+SQL injection attacks continue to significantly threaten web applications and databases.
+They can lead to the theft of sensitive data, manipulation of database content, and even complete system compromise.

 There are various types of SQL injection attacks, including error-based, boolean-based, and time-based attacks, and they can affect any website that relies on a SQL database.